A last-minute trip to Toronto is the perfect way to get the kids (and yourself) ready for a new school year.

 It’s also the perfect place for a last summer hurrah before the hustle and bustle of a new school year sets in.
 Whether you’re coming in by plane, train or automobile, grab the kids and head for the city to tackle this summer checklist of family-friendly must-dos.

-Grab a Back-to-School Bargain: Toronto was made for scoring a shopping deal.
+Toronto was made for scoring a shopping deal.
 Head to the city’s largest mall, The Eaton Centre, for the brands you know, or pop over to designer-friendly Yorkdale for the newest trends.
 Seeking some urban up and comers?
-You’ll find them at Square One, and if you prefer your shopping in a big box format with outlet prices, Vaughn Mills won’t disappoint.
+You’ll find them at Square One, and if you prefer your shopping in a big box format with outlet prices, Vaughan Mills won’t disappoint.

 Going home with bags full of bargains?
 Check!

 Who says a few days in Toronto can’t be as good for your limbs as it is for your family’s morale?
 Cheer each other on as you attempt the ropes obstacle course at Treetop Trekking in Brampton.
 Get the adrenaline pumping on some of the world’s highest roller coasters at Canada’s Wonderland.
 Stretch your legs while taking in the Toronto skyline on a bicycle tour of Toronto Island.

 Souvenir sore limbs and throats that hurt from screaming?
 Check!

 Sure the kids should be getting their brains back into book-mode but who says that can’t be fun?
 Help them stretch their creativity with a trip to Legoland, introduce them to some facts about their favourite animals at The Toronto Zoo, discover the hair-raising options at the Ontario Science Centre or get closer than ever to the sharks in the new Ripley’s Aquarium of Canada.